Studio-17/Area/README.md

 Then, just before running the Reaccoon application, install all the necessary dependencies.

-For that, we created a simple script to make this step easier. :smile:
+**For that, we created a simple script to make this step easier.** :smile:

-Executing the following command gives you the right to execute the installation Shell script.
+Executing the following command gives you the right to execute the installation Shell script:

 ```bash
 chmod +x install.sh
 ```

-Once this is done, execute the script with the following command.
+Once this is done, execute the script with the following command:

 ```bash
 ./install.sh